tessoka/virtual-post-office/README.md

 - When we send a mail object with a reference number already existing in the list of mails, the server returns with a status code 400
 - When we send a get request to the endpoint("/api/mails/#refNumber"), the server returns a JSON with the mail with the given reference number (if it exists)

-### Built with
+## Built with

 - React.js
 - Express.js
-- Semantic HTML markup
+- Semantic HTML5 markup
-- Minimal styled-components
+- CSS Flexbox